-The stagemonitor widget includes a configuration tab in which you can reload an dynamically update stagemonitor's configuration and view the available configuration sources.
+The stagemonitor widget includes a configuration tab in which you can reload and dynamically update stagemonitor's configuration and view the available configuration sources.

-For each configuration option, you can view documentation, find out about the configuration source of the current value, see validation errors and save a new value to a arbitrary configuration source.
+For each configuration option, you can view documentation, find out about the configuration source of the current value, see validation errors and save a new value to an arbitrary configuration source.

 analyze errors in production/web analytics